chat-sdk/chat-sdk-android/README.md

 + **Give us a star** on Github ⭐
 + **Upvoting us:** [Product Hunt](https://www.producthunt.com/posts/chat-sdk)
 + **Tweet:** about your Chat SDK project using [@chat_sdk](https://mobile.twitter.com/chat_sdk)
++ **Live Stream** Join us every Saturday 18:00 CEST for a live stream where I answer questions about Chat SDK.
+For more details please join the Discord Server

 You can also help us by: